 6. Cenote Angelita

-This cenote is unusual because it’s located underwater and is only accessible by scuba diving or snorkeling.
+This cenote is unusual because it’s underwater and only accessible by scuba diving or snorkeling.
 It’s known for its clear waters and impressive coral formations.

 Cenote Angelita is a cenote located in the Mexican state of Quintana Roo.
 It is one of the most popular diving spots in the Yucatan.

 It is known for its clear turquoise waters and abundance of aquatic life.
 The cenote is deep, and divers can descend to depths of up to 100 feet.

 7. Chichen Itza Cenote